As one of the finest urban specimens in Central Europe, choosing where to stay in Krakow is a huge part of planning any Poland itinerary.

 - DoubleTree by Hilton Krakow Hotel & Convention Center: A delightful 4-star hotel that’s shoots a tad above most chains with warm wood-grain panelling and extra amenities like kitchenettes in the suite rooms.
 Among the finest choices to stay for business travellers.

-Summary: The best places to stay in Krakow
+Summary: The best hotels in Krakow

 - Looking for centrally-located charm on a budget?
 There’s hardly a better selection than the Hotel Eden in the heart of Kazimierz featuring a unique underground salt grotto to take your relaxation to the next level.